Seasons of Louisiana

 You can tell something about Louisiana's flair for the flavorful just by looking at our calendar.
 There are more than four seasons in Louisiana, and every one of offers a tasty surprise that welcomes visitors year-round.
 Discover when seafood is in season in Louisiana to discovering some extra seasons you never knew existed - #OnlyLouisiana!
 From crawfish season to Mardi Gras season, you might just love them all!
 Share or pin this infographic with share buttons to the left of this page.

 Seasons of Louisiana

 Crawfish Season in Louisiana

-Where to find it: Ponchatoulas in Ruston, Crawfish House and Grill in Opelousas, Rocky's Cajun Kitchen in Eunice and so, so, so many places in between.
+Where to find it: Ponchatoulas in Ruston, Crawfish House and Grill in Opelousas, Boudreau and Thibodeau's Cajun Cookin' in Houma and so, so, so many places in between.

 Crab Season in Louisiana

-Louisiana blue crabs are a quite the delicacy and can be found late spring through early fall.
-Found in dishes ranging from crab dip appetizers to crab and shrimp gumbo, Louisiana blue crab are a sweet, succulent treat.
+Louisiana blue crabs are quite a delicacy and can be found late spring through early fall.
+Found in dishes ranging from crab dip appetizers to crab and shrimp gumbo, Louisiana blue crabs are a sweet, succulent treat.
 Get the recipe for Creole Crab Dip.

-Where to find it: Seafood Connection in New Iberia, Juban's in Baton Rouge, the Seafood Palace in Lake Charles are just a sampling.
+Where to find it: Seafood Connection in New Iberia and Seafood Palace in Lake Charles are just a sampling.

 Shrimp Season in Louisiana